andrew/ultimate-awesome/README.md

 - [awesome-rl-for-agents](https://github.com/necolizer/awesome-rl-for-agents) - A curated list of reinforcement learning (RL) for agents.
 - [artificial-intelligence-library](https://github.com/nikit0ns/artificial-intelligence-library) - Artificial Intelligence Library — a meticulously curated library featuring over 320 top-tier AI platforms across 16 distinct categories.
 - [awesome-communication](https://github.com/okhosting/awesome-communication) - A curated list of open source chat, communication and collaboration tools.
-- [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-chromebook](https://github.com/UseWebPlatform/awesome-chromebook) - Chromebook as development machine.
 - [awesome-regex-resources](https://github.com/varunram/awesome-regex-resources) - A curated list of Regex Resources.
 Inspired by other awesome stuff.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
-- [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [FLsystem-paper](https://github.com/AmberLJC/FLsystem-paper) - Federated Learning Systems Paper List.
 - [awesome-llm-list](https://github.com/BarnacleLabs/awesome-llm-list) - An overview of Large Language Model (LLM) options.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.